By Anthony Caruso III | Publisher

 The 24-year-old has spent his entire career with the Chiefs.
 He was their 10th overall pick in the 2017 NFL Draft.

-Since being drafted, Mahomes has been named two Pro Bowl teams.
-Besides being named MVP, he is also a Super Bowl Champion, the 2018 AP Offensive Player of the Year and a one-time All-Pro.
+Since being drafted, Mahomes has been named to two Pro Bowl teams.
+Besides being named MVP, he is also a Super Bowl Champion, the 2018 AP Offensive Player of the Year, and a one-time All-Pro.